 The top 10 teams will be announced in October.
 This includes six teams that will each win $10,000 in startup funds.

-The final four teams will compete Jan.
-8 in a live competition during AFBF’s 98th Annual Convention in Phoenix to win:
+The final four teams, which will each receive $15,000 in startup funds, will compete in January in a live competition during AFBF’s 99th Annual Convention in Nashville to win:

 The Entrepreneur of the Year award and the People’s Choice award will be awarded to two different teams.
 The team that wins the Entrepreneur of the Year award will not be eligible for the People’s Choice award.
-The competition timeline, detailed eligibility guidelines and profiles of the 2015 and 2016 finalist teams are available online.
+The competition timeline, detailed eligibility guidelines and profiles of the 2017 finalist teams are available online.

 Caption: In last year’s competition Union County’s Demeter Inc. of Irwin received $10,000 for reaching the Top 10 of American Farm Bureau’s Rural Entrepreneurship Challenge.
 The company created low-cost software and sensors systems derived from military technologies for agricultural use.
 Pictured, from left, are Demeter’s Benjamin Hofecker, OFB President Frank Burkett, Terry Hofecker and Bruce Kane.